AICC/CMI-5_Spec_Current/cmi5_runtime.md

 AU to determine whether the LMS instance and/or Learner are entitled to view the content.
 It is provided to the AU via a State API request.

-Course Structures MUST contain at least 1 AU.
+Course Structures MUST contain at least one AU.

 LMS MUST have the ability to create and maintain course structures containing more than 1000 AU’s.

 <a name="lms_state_api_requirements"></a>
 ##6.2 LMS State API Requirements
-The LMS MUST implement the State API Requirements as defined in section 10.
+The LMS MUST implement the State API Requirements as defined in Section 10.

 <a name="lms_statement_api_requirements"></a>
 ##6.3 LMS Statement API Requirements
-The LMS MUST implement the Statement API Requirements as defined in section 9.
+The LMS MUST implement the Statement API Requirements as defined in Section 9.

 <a name="au_requirements"></a>